Mrrvm/os_lusiadas_2/content/grounds.md

 references: https://gleaming-join-3fc.notion.site/references-ideas-techniques-2afd4af098b242eda61b21e4ab4bf33f#7a6b6f8c621f4a5c812232a7d261186c
 #####  Mapping different fonts (research by making)

-material references difficulty, experimental writing as a decolonial/educational method
+material references difficulty, experimental writing as a decolonial/educational method, women and non white
 ##### Writing from the Netherlands

 ### Usage of Obsidian as a research tool